Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Sensor Integration: Automated control for consistent piece acquisition

-Compact Design: Smaller paddles on V4 to reduce cube grip and prevent sticking
+Compact Design: Smaller paddles on V4 to reduce cube grip and prevent

 Two-Rotation Point Arm